 Around And Around/ Little Red Rooster/ Off The Hook/ Empty Heart

-1968: The Stones perform on Frost on Saturday (LWT, British TV), playing Sympathy For The Devil (live vocals on prepared backing track)
+Nov.
+29, 1968: The Stones perform on Frost on Saturday (LWT, British TV), playing Sympathy For The Devil (live vocals on pre-recorded backing track)

-1968: Jean Luc Godard’s film ONE PLUS ONE (aka Sympathy for the Devil) is premiered at the National Film Theatre in London.
+November 29, 1968: Jean Luc Godard’s film One Plus One (aka Sympathy for the Devil) is premiered at the National Film Theatre in London.

 November 29, 2012: O2 Arena, London, England